 Building on the development and distribution of survey questionnaires, the project has begun analysing the results and preparing an inventory of biodiversity data holders in Ghana.

 A workshop for stakeholders was carried out to identify the biodiversity information needs and requirements for Ghana.
 Following dedicated sessions to outline data use requirements, gaps and potential opportunities, the workshop covered facilitated discussions to address the priority of information needs and next step solutions regarding the GBIF node in Ghana.
+Utilising the outcome and questionnaire responses from the national stakeholder workshop, the first detailed assessment

 A second workshop aimed at training stakeholders on data mobilization, management and use is scheduled to take place before the end of the year with assistance provided by partner institutions including the University of Kansas.